alttch/eva3/doc/trademarks.rst

 <https://www.altertech.com>`__ companies and their partners for the following
 categories of goods and services:

--  Industrial automation software
--  Industrial process control software
+-  Industrial Cloud computing
--  Home automation software
+-  Automation Software-As-A-Service

 The Trademark Supervisors
 -------------------------